Shu4bham/Flix-flow/README.md

 # Features:

-➡ MovieWatchr: Track and organize all the movies you've watched.
+➡ MovieWatchr: Track and organize all the movies you've watched.<br>
-➡ FunkyFlix Ratings: Express your unique taste with personalized movie ratings.
+➡ FunkyFlix Ratings: Express your unique taste with personalized movie ratings.<br>
-➡ IMDb Magic: Fetch comprehensive movie data with a touch of funk from IMDb.
+➡ IMDb Magic: Fetch comprehensive movie data with a touch of funk from IMDb.<br>
-➡ Groovy Components: Experience seamless navigation with our funky fresh components.
+➡ Groovy Components: Experience seamless navigation with our funky fresh components.<br>
-➡ Smooth Moves: State-of-the-art state management for swift performance.
+➡ Smooth Moves: State-of-the-art state management for swift performance.<br>
-➡ Popcorn Popularity: Calculate overall average ratings blending user funkiness and IMDb data.
+➡ Popcorn Popularity: Calculate overall average ratings blending user funkiness and IMDb data.<br>

 # Description:
 Welcome to FlixFlow, where movie tracking gets a whole lot funkier!
 Keep the rhythm of your movie marathon with MovieWatchr, a groovy tool to log all your watched flicks in style.